rachelleesk/glider-connectivity-model/README.md

 ## Data

-The `data` set included in this repository is a mock data generated to demonstrate the workings of the code.
+The `data` set are archived within the Dryad Digital Repository: https://doi.org/10.5061/dryad.kwh70rz80

 ## Level of Support